crawfordpw/AMABot/README.md

 - **num_pool_threads** - The number of thread pool threads to handle REST requests.
 By default this is set to `std::thread::hardware_concurrency()`.
 This is an optional attribute.
 - **max_num_msgs** - Max number of messages in message queue before the bot will start rejecting new messages.
 Default is unlimited (0) if this is unspecified.
 This is an optional attribute.
 - **models** - An object containing all the AI models the bot can use.
 Each key represents a single model.
 Each value is an object containing more information needed for the bot to interface with the model.
 Should be named exactly this.
-    - **MODEL NAME** - This is a name refered to internally by the C++ code, and how the bot will refer to this specific model.
-This can be any name.
-This is what gets passed into the slash command callbacks using the parameter "lModel".
-Every model must contain at least what is described in the JSON above.
-There can be any number of these.
+    - **COMMAND NAME** - This is the command name to send user input to a specific bot.
+This is what C++ uses internally for commands and referencing the models.
         - **name** - This is what gets printed out to the user whenever it needs to refer to the model.
         - **url** - Base url of the server the model is hosted on.
         - **endpoints** - An object containing any endpoints needed for the discord commands to interface with the model.
 Each key represents a separate endpoint.
             - **ping** - Path used for checking if server is still online.
+            - **running** - Path for checking which AI models are currently running.
+The reply JSON should be in the form of { "reply": "string of model commands seperated by spaces" }.
             - **send_input** - Endpoint for sending user text to the model.
             - **path** - Path to send the user text to for the model to process and generate a response.
             - **req_body** - The JSON property the server expects the input to be in.